-Schmaltz helps Coyotes beat Sabres in shootout
+J.T.
+Miller helps Canucks beat Panthers 7-2

 BUFFALO, N.Y.
-(AP) — Nick Schmaltz scored in the shootout to help the Arizona Coyotes beat the Buffalo Sabres 3-2 on Monday night.
+(AP) — Nick Schmaltz scored in the shootout, leading the Coyotes to the road win.

 Conor Garland and Carl Soderberg scored in regulation for Arizona (7-3-1).
 Darcy Kuemper made 24 saves and stopped all three Sabres attempts in the shootout.